First Steps

 Don't Flip Drill

-MediumWhen the ball comes toward a flipper, resist the urge to flip.
-Keep the flipper DOWN and let the ball bounce off the rubber to the other side.
+MediumWhen the ball comes to a flipper with enough speed, resist the urge to flip.
+Keep the flipper down and let the ball lose energy as it crosses to the other side.

 Dead Bounce to Cradle